 Limit Office 365 group creation

-Currently, there is no native solution that allows you to restrict team creation only.
+Currently, there is no native solution that allows you to restrict only team creation.
 There’s a way to do it, however, by limiting Office 365 group creation.
+For this, you have two options:

 This method will prevent anyone in your organization, except for admins, from creating groups.